Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/HTTP/HTTP - Retrieve HTTP websites from the Internet.rst

 In this example, the HttpClient library is used to retrieve a webpage using the HTTP protocol.

-First, make sure that the correct Ameba development board is selected in “Tools” -> “Board”
+First, make sure that the correct Ameba development board is selected in "Tools" -> "Board"

-Then open “File” -> “Examples” -> “AmebaHttp” -> “SimpleHttpExample”
+Then open "File" -> "Examples" -> "AmebaHttp" -> "SimpleHttpExample"

 |image01|